"Goodbye Portalegre, goodbye Lisbon, goodbye Portugal, goodbye Erasmus, goodbye Erasmus friends, goodbye experience of a lifetime!

 IPP has a research centre, which has a multidisciplinary approach, especially in two main lines of research: Sustainable Energy Systems in Agriculture and Environment; and Social Studies Intervention and Health.
 It also has in place a Languages and Cultures Centre, which offers courses as in different languages.

-Recently (2015) BioBip (Biotechnology Business Incubator) was inaugurated - a modern incubator for technology-based companies in the field of renewable energy.
+Its BioBip (Biotechnology Business Incubator) is a modern incubator for technology-based companies in the field of renewable energy.

 IPP is equipped with modern infrastructure to serve the students: a student residence in Portalegre and another in Elvas; canteens and cafeterias; sports venues.